Carlos Santana Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to allow 79 home runs (one per game), the ninth-fewest in baseball.
+- The Marlins surrender the eighth-fewest home runs in baseball (79 total, one per game).

-- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.
+- Perez (4-1) takes the mound for the Marlins in his ninth start of the season.
+He's put together a 1.54 ERA in 41 2/3 innings pitched, with 45 strikeouts.

-- His last time out came on Monday against the Toronto Blue Jays, when the righty went four scoreless innings while giving up three hits.
+- His last appearance was on Tuesday against the Toronto Blue Jays, when the righty tossed six scoreless innings while giving up three hits.

-- In 17 games this season, the 26-year-old has put up an ERA of 2.70, with 8.1 strikeouts per nine innings.
-Opponents are batting .257 against him.
+- In eight games this season, the 20-year-old has a 1.54 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .182 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.